Kenneth Lawson: Early life and education

-Lawson was born on April 19, 1963 in Cincinnati and raised in an orphanage until he was three years old, when he was adopted by Etta and Lawyer Lawson.
-Lawson is biracial, with a Black biological father and an Italian biological mother, but his adoptive family did not tell him.
+Lawson was born on April 19, 1963, in Cincinnati and raised in an orphanage until he was three years old, when he was adopted by Etta and Lawyer Lawson.
+Lawson is biracial, with a Black biological father and an Italian biological mother.
+He was not aware of his mixed ancestry until he searched for his biological mother years later.
 He grew up in the neighborhoods of Avondale, Lincoln Heights, and Woodlawn.

 Lawson attended Princeton High School, where he played on the football team as middle linebacker, graduating in 1981.
 He met his future wife Marva at the school.
 After graduating, Lawson went to Wittenberg College.
 The Cincinnati Enquirer reported in 1998 that Lawson attended Wittenberg for a year before running out of money and returning to Cincinnati; Lawson stated in 2020 that he actually attended for two years before being expelled for fighting while drunk.
 He returned to Cincinnati and was considering joining the Air Force when he learned that he had qualified for financial aid or was allowed to return on probation.
 He then resumed college at Wittenberg, where he was joined by Marva after the birth of their first child.
 The couple married and worked to support themselves through college.
 He obtained a Bachelor of Arts from Wittenberg College in 1986 and a Juris Doctor from University of Cincinnati College of Law in 1989.

 In 1990, he began looking for his biological family, and discovered through Catholic Social Services that he had been born at Longview State Hospital, a mental institution.
 After searching through library and probate records, he located his biological mother, named Stella Angelo.
 Lawson learned that Angelo's uncle had broken her clavicle because of her relationship with a Black man, that Angelo was four months pregnant with him when she was sent to Longview State Hospital, and that she was released after he was born.
 He additionally learned that Angelo had been a prostitute for parts of her life.
 During Lawson's search for his birth parents, a cousin had told him that his biological father was Ezzard Charles, but no documentation was found to confirm paternity and Stella Angelo did not confirm it before her death in 1993.